March 21, 2023 by Lazer Brody

 Food hangovers are usually the result of weekend binging.
 The stark reality of the post-weekend morning weigh-in and the resulting “Oh-my-gosh” shriek is the one of the world’s prime reasons that people seek fad diets with promises of quick weight loss.

 A lot of the fad diets have penetrated society in general and the the Jewish world in particular.
 People think they can compensate for their unhealthy eating in quantity and in quality over the weekends by starting a crash diet on Monday morning.
 A typical Sabbath-day eating spree begins with a post-prayer brunch in the synagogue that features Cola, liquor and pastry.
 The midday meal at home consists largely of white-flour Challa, potato and noodle kugels and cholent and desserts of more cakes and parve ice cream.
-Sure, one “cheat day” a week is legitimate, when we loosen up on our diet discipline, eat a bit more and partake of a sweet or two, but that doesn’t mean binging in a carb-crazy total lack of restraint.
+Sure, one “cheat day” a week is legitimate, when we loosen up on our diet discipline, especially when the Shabbos food is so delicious.
+We can even partake of a sweet or two, but that doesn’t mean binging in a carb-crazy total lack of restraint.

 What happens?
 Many have turned to fad diets that promise quick weight loss.
 And guess what – the quickest weight loss results from loss of muscle mass.
 Muscle weighs a lot more than fat.
 Therefore, don’t be impressed when you see that adherents of the fad diets have lost tons of weight, fast.
 Notice that they don’t exercise.
 As a result, their bodies look like big empty burlap sacks draped on bone.
 At least when they were fat, their muscles had to work to carry the extra weight.
 But now, nothing.
 No muscle tone, just empty flab.